 Pour hydraulic oil into the power unit reservoir until the reservoir is half full.
-Angle the plow full left or right to fill the angling cylinder with oil, then add more oil until the reservoir is about 3/4 full.
-Do not overfill the oil reservoir.
+Angle the plow full left or right to fill the angling cylinder with oil, then add more oil until the oil reaches the fill line - about 1 1/4 inches from the top.
+Do not overfill the reservoir.

-Cycle the plow left and right and up and down to purge any air trapped in the hydraulic system.
+Cycle the plow left and right and up and down, to purge any air trapped in the system.